somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 considered in the sum increases, regression analysis becomes more cumbersome and complicated as can be observed in these works [@leeEstimationCOVID19Spread2020;@batistaEstimationStateCorona2020;
 @hsiehRealtimeForecastMultiphase2006;@wuGeneralizedLogisticGrowth2020;
 @chowellNovelSubepidemicModeling2019;@taylorForecastingScale2018].
-These limitations are efficiently overcome by the nlogistic-sigmoid function (or logistic neural-network pipeline) for describing logistic growth.
+These limitations are efficiently overcome by the nlogistic-sigmoid function (or logistic neural-network pipeline) `NLSIG` for describing logistic growth.

-The Logistic-growth benefits are:
+The `NLSIG` is a logistic neural-network machine-learning tool under active development.
+The logistic growth benefits are:

  - retains functional simplicity